5 Simple Steps to Get Started with Shadow Work

 Several crystals can be used for helping you with shadow work, but these are my favorites.
-We even sell some handcrafted necklaces using a few of them!
 Here are my top 3 picks for crystals to recruit for starting shadow work:

 This grounding stone is my top pick for shadow work.
 It can help open the door to your shadow side by bringing emotions, patterns, and fears to the surface.
-Black obsidian is also good for shadow work, but the balancing flecks of white in the snowflake version softens and balances its energy nicely.
+Black obsidian is also good for shadow work, but the balancing flecks of white in the snowflake version soften and balance its energy nicely.

 This stone is the softer, subtle version of snowflake obsidian.
 If you’re looking for a very gentle introduction to shadow work, kyanite is your stone, or you can just add it to your shadow work crystal collection!
 Kyanite comes with a host of other benefits but is helpful for recalling old memories and working through obstacles.